-The Statements of Net Position provides an indication of CFSIC's financial status as of June 30, 2022, 2021 and 2020.
+The Statements of Net Position provides an indication of CFSIC's financial status as of June 30, 2023, 2022 and 2021.
 The Statements of Revenues, Expenses and Changes in Net Position report all of the revenues and expenses during the reporting period using the accrual basis of accounting.
 The Statements of Cash Flows report the cash provided from and used by operating activities and is presented using the direct method of reporting.
 Additionally, a reconciliation of the change in net position to net cash provided by operating activities is provided on an indirect basis.
 Notes to the Financials Statements provide additional information and schedules that are essential to an understanding of the information provided in the financial statements, including the Company's use of deposit accounting as discussed further within Notes 2 and 4.

-CFSIC has received payments from the State of Connecticut by way of five allotments of \$20,000,000 each from the Connecticut Bond Commission, representing the first four allotments prescribed under Public Act.
-No. 17-2.
-In addition, CFSIC received \$12,434,721, \$10,580,618 and \$10,601,209 from the Connecticut Department of Housing during the years ending June 2022, 2021 and 2020, respectively, representing funds collected by the Connecticut Insurance Department through the Healthy Homes surcharge.
+CFSIC has received payments from the State of Connecticut by way of five allotments of \$20,000,000 and one allotment of \$25,000,000 each from the Connecticut Bond Commission, representing the first five allotments prescribed under Public Act.
+No. 17-2 and the first allotment prescribed under Public Act 21-111.
+In addition, CFSIC received \$12,434,721 and \$10,580,618 from the Connecticut Department of Housing during the years ended June 2022 and 2021, respectively, representing funds collected by the Connecticut Insurance Department through the Healthy Homes surcharge.
+CFSIC did not receive any funds through the Healthy Homes surcharge during the year ended June 2023.
+CFSIC received \$11,106,772 through the Healthy Homes surcharge subsequent to year end (See Note 8).
 This surcharge is collected by all insurers, whether admitted or non-admitted, providing traditional homeowner's insurance policies on residential dwellings located within Connecticut.
 The surcharge, which is a total of \$12 per policy underwritten, is collected annually by the insurers underwriting these policies during the period January 1 through December 31.
 These insurers have from the following January 1 through April 30 to calculate and remit the total of these collected funds to the Connecticut Insurance Department.
 The CID, in turn, tabulates the total of all funds collected and remits these to the Connecticut Department of Housing, which in turn provides CFSIC with 85% of the total of the funds received by way of satisfaction of the annual Healthy Homes funding commitment.

-These five bond allotments, as well as the three Healthy Homes surcharge allotments, have been recorded as deposits received.
+These six bond allotments, as well as the three Healthy Homes surcharge allotments, have been recorded as deposits received.
 The exhibit that follows details this deposit activity and also details total expense disbursements on an accrual and cash basis, as well as actual indemnity payments and reimbursements supporting foundation remediation activities.
-With respect to total expenses incurred, these expenses reflect the Company's operations through June 30, 2022, 2021 and 2020.
+With respect to total expenses incurred, these expenses reflect the Company's operations through June 30, 2023, 2022 and 2021.
 For public reporting purposes, CFSIC also tracks accrual and cash basis expenses on a calendar year basis and reports these in accordance with the specific terms of Public Act No. 17-2 as those terms have been interpreted by legal counsel to CFSIC.

-The following is a summary of the Company's deposit liability activities for the years ended June 30, 2022, 2021 and 2020:
+The following is a summary of the Company's deposit liability activities for the years ended June 30, 2023, 2022 and 2021: